Colleagues

 Phillip Tuwaletstiwa

 Phillip Tuwaletstiwa, member of the Hopi Tribe and former Deputy Director of the NOAA’s National Geodetic Survey, initiated the Solstice Project’s precise surveys of the major Chaco buildings with the National Geodetic Survey from 1984–1997.
 In recent interviews, he has provided key insights to the importance of astronomy, Mesoamerican influences, and Chaco roads.
 Recently, he and archaeologist Mike Marshall have been investigating the West Alignment, a series of Chaco sites spanning the Basketmaker III – Pueblo III periods that may represent an alignment to the minor lunar standstill.
-Tuwaletstiwa appears in the 1999 Solstice Project documentary The Mystery of Chaco Canyon and our recent fracking alert.
+Tuwaletstiwa appears in the 1999 Solstice Project documentary The Mystery of Chaco Canyon, in our recent fracking alert, and in the 2024 Solstice Project documentary Written On the Landscape.

 Robert Weiner